 They are not only mouthwatering good, they are easy to make – just the way we like most of our meals.

-And best of all, it’s a completely hands-off dish that can be made in your slow cooker!
+And best of all, it’s a completely hands-off dish that can be made in your slow cooker (what we call ‘Set & Forget')!

 Simply combine all the ingredients in your slow cooker and cook on ‘low’ for 3 hours or on ‘high’ for 6 hours.
 Your house will smell amazing in no time, and your taste buds will thank you for the experience.

-This curry comes together in 10-15 minutes but seriously tastes like it’s been simmering for hours.
+This mild curry comes together in 10-15 minutes but seriously tastes like it’s been simmering for hours.

-Ever have trouble getting enough vegetables into your diet each day?
-No more!
+If you ever have trouble getting enough vegetables into your diet each day, this recipe will change your mind.

 This cheesy vegetable dish combines onion, carrot, zucchini, broccoli, and cauliflower with cheddar cheese – which we know almost everyone loves!